Chronicle of Dalimil: Content

 The author edited, extended and reinterpreted the content from other chronicles, but also omitting parts of Chronica Boemorum.
 This is evident already in the beginning, replacing the Chronica Boemorum description of the desolated land of Germania to which came a chieftain called Bohemus, with a narrative about the Tower of Babel, migration of people of different language, choosing a land (with language, people and land having interchangeable meaning).

 Then says how "Among others the Serbians settled at the sea where the Greeks live.
 They proliferated till Rome.
-In the Serbian language a land is located which bears the name Charváti/Charvaty" (Croats, Croatians as/of people).
+Among the Serbian people a land is located which bears the name Charváti/Charvaty" (Croats, Croatians as/of people).
 The land in the literature is often translated as Croatia, but Pavlína Rychterová emphasized that the word Charváti/Charvaty is plural of Charvat (Croat/Croatian, not medieval Czech Charvacie for Croatia).
 One man in that land "committed a murder and thus lost his right to his land", and with a similar story to that of Moses, came back from a mountain and decided to settle with his people the lands below it.
 In the next chapters are mentioned Krok and his daughters Kazi, Teta and Libuše, then Přemysl the Ploughman, and so on.